Italy will abolish all entry rules for international travellers from June 1.

 A mask mandate is set to remain in force until at least 15 June.
 Though the EU-wide mask requirement on flights lifted in May, airports and airlines flying to and from Italy may require passengers to wear masks until that date.

 What are Italy's travel rules?

-Unvaccinated visitors can also enter Italy and are no longer required to quarantine (previously they had to quarantine for five days).
-But they will need to produce proof of recovery from COVID within the last 180 days or a negative COVID test.
+Previously, non-vaccinated travellers had to produce proof of recovery from COVID within the last 180 days or a negative COVID test.
+Until May, they had to quarantine for five days.